qmrxxtih/rust-course-os/README.md

 - `NASM` for compiling the bootstrap code

-- `QEMU` for system emulation (requires x86-64 emulation to be possible)
+- `QEMU` (mainly `qemu-system-x86_64`) for system emulation (requires x86-64 emulation to be possible)

-- `GRUB` development files
+- `GRUB` development package (`grub-mkrescue` has to be available)

 - `xorriso` for creation of Multiboot image

-- In case they are not packed by default with GRUB, you also need GRUB BIOS files
+- `make` for automated building and running

-The `run.sh` script checks if all required programs are available.
+- In case they are not packed by default with GRUB, you also need GRUB BIOS files (folder `/usr/lib/grub/i386-pc/` must exist and not be empty)

 ## Running the code

-To compile and run the code, simply run `run.sh` file from the project root.
-This will automatically compile the Rust and Assembly code, link the binaries, build the GRUB image and boot the OS.
+To compile the code, run `make TARGET=release` to build in release mode.
+After that you can run the resulting image using `make run` command.

 ## Technical description